 We're here to tempt you to create a new pasta dish, designed to use up surplus ingredients.
-As part of our Food Waste Pledge series, we’ve collated recipes from participating restaurants.
+As part of our Food Waste Pledge series, we’ve collated recipes from participating restaurants to recreate at home.

 Café Murano St James’s is a sophisticated and intimate space that specialises in classic Northern Italian dishes.
 A restaurant from Angela Hartnett and Group Executive Chef, Samantha Williams, Café Murano offers a simpler approach to Italian cuisine and has become a firm favourite in the London dining scene.